Maia-Everett/lintian.eu/_posts/2024-10-19-warcraft-retrospective-39.md

 ...Oh, and World of Warcraft too.

-Where Warcraft 3 built wide, giving us new lands, new races and new factions, the RPG and WoW built deep, mostyl focusing on fleshing out the material we had in broad strokes.
+Where Warcraft 3 built wide, giving us new lands, new races and new factions, the RPG and WoW built deep, mostly focusing on fleshing out the material we had in broad strokes.
 In doing so, they turned Warcraft into a setting with enough detail that roleplayers, myself included, could create and play out our own stories in the world that Blizzard built.

 But that would be a story for another time.